 TO DO LIST

 Using a list is the smartest thing you can do if you want to up your home management skills.
 Why?
-Because as things happen (run out of cleaning supplies, need to have the vacuum serviced, need to call the repair man for the washing machine) instead of trying to commit them to memory, your to do list will help to keep you organized and not overwhelmed.
+Because as things happen (run out of cleaning supplies, need to have the vacuum serviced, need to call the repairman for the washing machine) instead of trying to commit them to memory, your to-do list will help to keep you organized and not overwhelmed.

 Download our done for you To Do List and experience the difference in how organized you feel!

-CLEANING CHECKLIST/HOME MANGEMENT ROUTINE
+CLEANING CHECKLIST/HOME MANAGEMENT ROUTINE

 For a home to up its cleanliness, it means certain tasks must be done daily.
 This includes: